linkerd/website/linkerd.io/content/blog/announcing-junes-linkerd-heroes.md

 title: Announcing June's Linkerd Heroes!
-description: "If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Heroes are Steve Gray and Steve Randon."
+description: "If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Heroes are Steve Gray and Steve Reardon."
 keywords: [Linkerd heroes]
 ---

-If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Heroes are Steve Gray and Steve Randon.
+If you attended this month's Linkerd Community meeting, you've already heard the news: this month's Linkerd Heroes are Steve Gray and Steve Reardon.
 Congrats, Steve and Steve!

 ## What are Linkerd Heroes?